I wrote! Reader NotesGo to section

 Choco : in Mendoza, synonym of dog .
 “I don't even go crazy into the neighbor's house to get the ball, he's got some bad cracks .”

 Bump : action of a street or road that ends in some infrastructure, construction or natural accident.
 “To go to the warehouse you have to take for General Paz.
 Where he bows , turn right and there you have it on the left hand.”

-“ Go cry to Calvary”: when someone complains or laments about something that can no longer change, here we send him to cry to Calvary.
-This proverb refers to the Via Crucis of Calvary of the Parish of the Carrodilla , in Luján de Cuyo , of which, traditionally, the Mendoza people have always been very devoted.
+“ Go to cry at Calvary”: when someone complains or laments about something that can no longer change, here we send him to cry to Calvary.
+This proverb refers to the Via Crucis del Calvary of the Parish of Carrodilla , in Luján de Cuyo , of which, traditionally, Mendoza have always been very devoted.
 “If you don't like what there is to eat, cry to Calvary.”

 Publication Date: 28/11/2019

 There are not comments

 Serargentino.com columnist and winner of the recognition “Ambassador of the Word”, tells everything...

 This Sanjuanina left the province in 1978 with intentions to return to her native province.
 However,...